 - Pickup at the hotel in Cusco.

-- Shared transportation from Cusco to Challacancha.
+- Shared transport from Cusco to Challacancha.

-- Shared transportation from Ollantaytambo to Cusco.
+- Shared transport from Ollantaytambo to Cusco.

-- Lunch (everyday, except for the last day).
+- Lunch (every day except the last).

 - Sleeping pad.